Georges034302/cloud-wil-demo/week5/lab_5_b_azure_devops_pipeline.md

 - Create a build definition using YAML or Classic Designer
 - Deploy a sample application to Azure App Service
 - Automatically trigger the pipeline on code pushes
+- Implement steps using Portal, CLI, and ARM (where applicable)
+- Validate pipeline execution and deployment

 ---